 November 27 – Kislev 3

 Advent – First Sunday: Advent is celebrated on the four Sundays preceding Christmas.
 Advent is a time of preperation for the celebration of Jesus’ first coming in anticipation of His second coming.
 Traditionally, Christians celebrate with an Advent wreath containing three purple candles, one pink candle, and a white candle.
 Themes for the first week are biblical patriarchs, expectation, and hope.
 A purple candle is lit on this Sunday.

 Fast Day: Today is the fast day the prophet Zechariah refers to this fast day in Zechariah 7:1

 Now that you know the Bible timeline events in November of this year, you can mark them on your calendar!
-If you are want to know all the events for the rest of 2020 and all of 2021 I recommend the new 2021 Bible events calendar.
+See the 2023 Biblical Events Calendar and Notes, so watch for the announcement.